 City of Leipzig, Germany

-The activities are focused on a former industrial urban area called “Leipzig West” which once represented deprived areas and neighbourhoods in terms of the social, economic and structural situation.
-With the help of active and integrated urban development during the course of the last 15 years, the area transformed itself into one of the thriving neighborhoods in Leipzig.
+The activities focused on a former industrial urban area called “Leipzig West” which once represented deprived areas and neighbourhoods in terms of the social, economic and structural situation.
+With the help of active and integrated urban development during the course of the last two decades, the area transformed itself into one of the thriving neighborhoods in Leipzig.
 The strong connections between the local economy, private house owners and civil actors form valuable structures for the implementation of the Smart Cities Implementation Strategy in the coming years.

 City of Leipzig